 What Is Mindfulness?

 Mindfulness means paying full attention to something.
-It means taking your time to really notice what you're doing.
+It means slowing down to really notice what you're doing.

 Mindfulness happens naturally sometimes.
 Let's say you're getting ready to take a foul shot in basketball.
 You carefully position your feet at the line.
 You look up at the hoop and feel the ball in your hands.
 Taking your time, you bounce the ball a couple of times.
 You tune out all the other sounds and take your shot.
 Swoosh — yes!
-That's mindfulness in action.
+Nicely done.

 Why Do People Need Mindfulness?